IBMTechSales/liberty-enterprise-deployment-labs/1070-Liberty-observabiity-Instana/README.md

 ### 5.1 Run a load test to see Liberty observability with Instana

- In the last section, you ran a few requests for PlantsByWebSphere application to verify that Instana’s Application Perspective for the  “`pbw app`” is configured to observe the following services for PlantsByWebSphere application.
+ In the last section, you ran a few requests for PlantsByWebSphere application to verify that the `pbw app` in Instana’s Application Perspective is configured to observe the following services for PlantsByWebSphere application.

   - `Http server` on server0.gym.lan
   - `Liberty application servers` appServer1 and appServer2